-All projects must comply as per the requirements of LEED BD+C v4 by applying Option 1 - Flush-out, to earn at least one point.
+All projects must comply as per the requirements of LEED BD+C v4 by applying Option teams are encouraged, but not required, to pursue Option 2 - Air Testing to earn two points.

+1 - Flush-out, to earn at least one point.
 Path 1 or Path 2 are both acceptable.
 Project